Setting up OpenVPN Access Server in Amazon VPC

 Now you can establish the VPN connection, which enables you to reach your private resources.
 The following image shows the success screen when I accessed my private subnet via an OpenVPN tunnel for my test website.

-In this blog post, I showed how you can set up OpenVPN Access Server inside your Amazon VPC using one of the OpenVPN listing available in AWS Marketplace.
+In this blog post, I showed how you can set up OpenVPN Access Server inside your Amazon VPC using one of the OpenVPN listings available in AWS Marketplace.
 With this solution, you can grant users private and secure access to your applications even from remote locations, including their homes and public places.
 For more information about using OpenVPN technology on AWS, see Leverage the Power of Amazon Cloud on the OpenVPN website.